guidsen/fake-identifier/README.md

-# Fake Identifier Transformation for Lumen and Laravel 5.1
+# ID Transformation with Lumen and Laravel 5.1

 With this little package you are able to transform your internal id's to obfuscated integers.
 The package is made on top of [jenssegers/optimus](https://github.com/jenssegers/optimus) and is similar to Hashids.